brunovesar/bookstore-elixir/README.md

   * Make sure you send the `Authorization` header with the value `Bearer {token}` Now you can query authors, categories and books and also mutate authors and categories

+To make your server api publicly visible through an url you can use ngrok
+  * Configure ngrok following it's installation guide
+  * Run `ngrok http --domain=forcibly-ethical-kiwi.ngrok-free.app 4000`

 ## Learn more

   * Official website: https://www.phoenixframework.org/